RickyKoppula/rickykoppula/README.md

 When I'm not analyzing data, you can find me exploring new trends in technology, optimizing workflows, or diving deep into sports analytics.

-### 🌟 Fun Fact:
-"Man does the work he doesn't want.
+### 🌟 "Man does the work he doesn't want.
 But in the end, the work defines him."
+                                                                                -Unknown

 ## 📊 GitHub Stats